 More information

 If you are applying for unemployment security, after starting your job search, you will receive a labour policy statement on your right to unemployment security.
-You can see the statements given to you in the E-services of TE Services.
+You can see the statements given to you in the ‘E-services' section of Job Market Finland.
 Unemployment benefits are only paid for the time you are an unemployed job seeker.
 Your right to unemployment security is influenced by many factors.
 Read more about them in the "Unemployment security" section.

 If you have participated in labour market training or been employed on a pay subsidy and become unemployed again, register as a job seeker.